vomnes/camagru/README.md

 The aim of this project is to create a web application allowing to make basic photo and video editing using your webcam and some predefined images.

-I have realised this project during my studies at 'Ecole 42', it was my first big project in PHP.
+I have realised this project from scratch using PHP, Javascript, HTML et CSS without any frameworks during my studies at 'Ecole 42', it was my first big project in PHP.

-I have done this project from scratch using PHP, Javascript, HTML et CSS without any frameworks.
-I have organised my code using Model–View–Controller.
-Thus, there are only one page (index.php) and according the URL parameters a specific page is launched.
+My code is organised using Model–View–Controller.
+Thus, there are only one page (_index.php_) and according the URL parameters a specific page is launched.
 For example **_index.php?action=gallery_** launch the gallery page.

 ### Sign In